Color legend layer

 Some visual elements provide an option to color objects or surfaces based on a local property.
 If such a color mapping function has been activated for some visual element in the scene, it can be selected as the source of the color legend layer.

-The other parameters of the color legend layer let you control the color legend’s size, positioning, and appearance in the rendered picture.
+The color legend layer provides parameters that let you control its size, positioning, and appearance in the rendered picture.
 By default, the legend will be labeled with the name of the source property and, if based on a Color coding modifier, the numeric range set for that modifier.
-You can override the text of the labels by entering something into the input fields Custom title and Custom label.
+You can override the text of the labels by entering it into the input fields Title and Label 1/Label 2.

-It is possible to include HTML markup elements in the label texts to format them, e.g., to produce special notations such as superscripts or subscripts.
-See here for further information.
+You can include HTML markup elements in the labels to format the text, e.g., to produce special notations such as superscripts or subscripts.
+See HTML text formatting for further information.

 %f), exponential notation (